watermelonwolverine/Filename-Tag-Generator/README.md

 1. In the execution directory.
 I.e. where the executable is located.
 2. In the user config directory.
     1. On Windows that's usually `C:\users\<user>\AppData\Local\watermelonwolverine\Filename-Tag-Generator`
-    2. On Linux that's usually "/home/<user>/TODO"
+    2. On Linux that's usually `/home/<user>/TODO`
 3. In the system config directory.
     1. On Windows that's usually `C:\ProgramData\watermelonwolverine\Filename-Tag-Generator`
-    2. On Linux that's usually "/home/<user>/TODO"
+    2. On Linux that's usually `/home/<user>/TODO`

 You can also specify the path to each file when starting from the command line using the `--config` and `--tags` options.
 This way you can have multiple tags and config files for different purposes.

-Example:

-You could have two tags files.
-One for maps and one for character artwork named `map-tags.json` and `character-tags.json` respectively.

-The program wouldn't find those because they don't have the default name, but you can start the program by pointing them directly to the tags with

-`Filename-Tag-Generator --tags maps-tags.json`

-or

-`Filename-Tag-Generator --tags character-tags.json`
+See [Command Line Options](#command-line-options)

-The program can run without a config file, but it needs a tag file.
+The program can run without a config file, but it needs a tags file.

 ## Tags